What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 For a long-haul flight, prioritize comfort by wearing breathable fabrics and loose-fitting clothes.
 Consider packing a cozy sweater or shawl for added warmth.
 Opt for comfortable shoes, as your feet may swell during the flight.

-How to choose an outfit for traveling by plane?
+How to choose an outfit for plane travel?

 When choosing an outfit for plane travel, consider comfort, practicality, and the weather at your destination.
 Dress in layers to accommodate temperature changes and avoid tight clothing that may restrict movement during the flight.

-Special plane travel outfits are not necessary, but wearing comfortable and practical clothing is recommended.
+Special plane travel outfits are not necessary; comfortable, practical clothing is recommended.
 Choose clothes that allow ease of movement and help you feel at ease during the flight.

 How long is the flight to Australia from the UK?